SergioWatanabe/-ATP-Prediction-Engine-Alpha-Decay-Market-Regime-Analysis/README.md

 </p>
 (this simulation bets 1 unit on every match that meets the stated conditions )

-(this simulation bets 1 unit on every match that meets the stated conditions )

 Insight: While "Sharp" alpha has decayed, the system remains a highly effective Value-Finder in "Soft" markets, where bookmaker lines lag behind the theoretical probability.